A shortened (and riveting) account of how I got where I am (existential as that is)

 Integrity requires that my writing have the intentionality inherent in the rest of my life.
 Thus, at the root of my work is the real pursuit of stories that honor people who have the least opportunity, for myriad reasons, to tell their own stories.
-Already firmly established as a freelance writer, four years ago I was finally released to explore in earnest my long-standing interest in people and places outside the United States.
-For two years I traveled extensively as a writer, returning to Nashville between months-long stints abroad.
+Already firmly established as a freelance writer, several years ago now, I was finally released to explore in earnest my long-standing interest in people and places outside the United States.
+For two initial years I traveled extensively as a writer, returning to Nashville between months-long stints abroad.
 These travels deeply inform both my domestic and international work.
+Since then I have continued traveling and now work from a base in southern France.

 As I listen to the people I meet and to the whispered clues of cities and country-sides themselves, both at home and away, I am always looking for the story that isn’t normally told, the story that defies cliché and stereotype, the story one has to lean in close to hear.
 I seek to understand that story well and be the bridge that conveys that understanding to an audience lacking the time, opportunity or skill to discover the unexpected stories on their own.